 And you know me.
 What you might not know is I really don't enjoy shopping, and I loooove used clothes.
 Also, I don't usually look very fashionable.
 For years I've had a "these are exercise clothes" these are "dress up clothes" mentality, but since I spend so much time moving, I always look like a mash-up of Garage Sale Spice and Sporty Spice.
 In the last few years I've changed my mind.
 I might as well look the way I want to doing the things I want to.
 Thus, I've started wearing dresses (usually, but not always) over pants.
 My daughter's wisdom is endless.

 My outfit deets: Bike Time pants by Sweet Skins, dress by Yala, bra by Pansy, underwear by PACT, feet by lots of hard work.
-I also wear shoes by Unshoes, EarthRunner, Soft Star Shoes, and Into the Wild, and get my"dress-up movement-friendly" from Salts and West.
+I also wear shoes by Unshoes, EarthRunner, Soft Star Shoes, Vivo Barefoot, Xero, and Into the Wild.
+Other brands where I can find flexible street/professional items: Toad & Co, Salts and West, and Prana.

 5 Takeaways From Last Night's Future of Fashion Sustainability Panel (lots of numbers here)